marigold-dev/training-nft-1/README.md

 - login/logout
 - the general layout / navigation

-If you try to connect , then you are redirected to inexistent `/mint` path
+If you try to connect, then you are redirected `/` path that is also the wine catalogue.
+There is no bottle collections yet, so we need to create the mint page

 ## Create the Mint Page